-Scheme Type and Details Lead Provider (S) Known or Estimated Costs / Known/Potential Funding Sources Timing / Progress Priority Scheme - Forton Flood & Coastal Erosion Risk Management Scheme (Option Development Unit 11) The aim of this scheme is to provide the recommended 1% Annual Exceedance Probability [AEP] (1:100 year) standard of protection, immediately reducing present day tidal flood risk to 66 Alverstoke properties.
+Scheme Type and Details Lead Provider (S) Known or Estimated Costs / Known/Potential Funding Sources Timing / Progress Options for the scheme to resume in the 2023 financial year are being considered.
+Priority Scheme - Forton Flood & Coastal Erosion Risk Management Scheme (Option Development Unit 11) The aim of this scheme is to provide the recommended 1% Annual Exceedance Probability [AEP] (1:100 year) standard of protection, immediately reducing present day tidal flood risk to 66 properties.
 In 50 years, the scheme will protect 211 residential properties and 16 commercial properties at risk from a 1% AEP coastal event.
 GBC / Private £1,157,161 cash costs including Monte Carlo 95% contingency and inflation.
 This figure is for flood risk scheme only and will require further engagement with St Vincent College who have their own development aspirations.
-Secured Funding Sources FCERM Grant in Aid (£129,244 including contingency was secured for outline design, with an additional £324k secured for Detailed Design & Construction and £4,145 secured as a Covid claim).
-Regional Flood & Coastal Committee Local Levy (£332,000 approved for Detailed Design and Construction).
-Water Environment Improvement Fund (WEIF) (£4.5k secured towards Detailed Design & Construction for environmental enhancements) Business case seeking funding for options appraisal submitted to Environment Agency in Spring 2016.
+Secured Funding Sources: - FCERM Grant in Aid (£129,244 including contingency was secured for outline design, with an additional £324k secured for Detailed Design & Construction and £4,145 secured as a Covid claim). - Regional Flood & Coastal Committee Local Levy (£332,000 approved for Detailed Design and Construction).
+Business case seeking funding for options appraisal submitted to Environment Agency in Spring 2016.
 FCERM 4 submitted in August 2017 seeking contingency funds.
 Project paused for 6 months from December 2017 to allow College's scheme to develop and ensure objectives of both parties were aligned.
 College not able to contribute or be part of the scheme.
 Detailed Design completed in 2020, construction contract executed in November 2021.
-Construction currently estimated to commence in January 2022 and complete in July 2022
+Construction programming